-The above concepts studied the interaction between environment and person.
-When the elderly fail to adapt to the environment, the change of body and psychology will be influenced, and interactive relationship between environment and the elderly is put forward.
+The above concepts studied\discuss the interaction between environment and person.
+When the elderly fail to adapt to the environment, there is a change of in their body and psychology will be influenced, and the environment and the elderly interactive relationship between environment and the elderly is put forward.

-We will now explore how residents are influenced by their environment, specifically, their bedrooms.
-Exsiting documents studying Studies on the relationship between person and environement from the perspective of organization-bedrooms in medical institutions mentioned have proposed that privacy, control, individualization, and private spaped was are important to residents.
-In the assessment content of organization physical environemnt, attention was also given to Emphasis has also been laid on psychological factors such as dignity, selection, and personality self-expression at the level of psychology (Bowie et al. 1992; Moos and Lemke 1996; Lawton 2001; Sloane et al. 2002).
-Thus, the importance can be seen of private bedrooms is evident.
+Exsiting documents studying Studies on the relationship between person and environement from the perspective of organization bedrooms in medical institutions mentioned have proposed that privacy, control, individualization, and private spaped was are important to residents.
+In the assessment content of organization physical environement, attention was also given to Emphasis has also been laid on psychological factors such as dignity, selection, and personality self-expression at the level of psychology (Bowie et al. 1992; Moos and Lemke 1996; Lawton 2001; Sloane et al. 2002), thus, the importance can be seen of private bedrooms is evident.-